-• What is the general tone of communications external to the partnership?
+- 1) What is the general tone of communications external to the partnership? - 2) Through what forum are communications conducted outside of the partnership (internet, news media, television, publications, etc.)? - 3) How is feedback from groups external to the partnership going to be sought and responded to? - 4) What information is kept confidential to the partnership?

-- Through what forum are communications conducted outside of the partnership (internet, news media, television, publications, etc.)? - How is feedback from groups external to the partnership going to be sought and responded to? - What information is kept confidential to the partnership?
+If members of the partnership are unable to answer

-If members of those two groups are unable to answer the above questions, the communication strategy of the partnership should be clarified.
+the above questions, the communication strategy of the partnership should be clarified.
 If, among the general principals that are to guide communication within the partnership, people fail to mention openness, transparency, listening and responsiveness, then the communication strategy should be altered.
-Similarly, if when talking about conflict partners fail to mention that there is a process for conflict resolution which involves defining the problem, understanding its causes, exploring options, and taking action to solve it23, that side of the communication strategy needs to be strengthened.
+Similarly, if when talking about conflict partners fail to mention that there is a process for conflict resolution which involves defining the problem, understanding its causes, exploring options, and taking action to solve it53, that part of the communication strategy needs to be strengthened.